JahidShamim/ai-search-optimization/README.md

 - Mean runtime
 - Standard deviation of runtime

-All results were exported automatically as CSV files to:
+All experimental results are exported automatically as CSV files to:

 ### Running the Experiments